What is an Exercise Physiologist?

 Exercise Physiology benefits patients with chronic condition(s), those who need specific advice on exercising, or have limitations in their capacity for daily function.
 Patients regularly see an EP as part of:

-- a) follow on from physiotherapy or osteopathy treatment
+- follow on from physiotherapy or osteopathy treatment.

-- b) as part of a Return to Work Conditioning program in the event of a workplace injury
+- as part of a Return to Work Conditioning program in the event of a workplace injury.

-- c) as part of a GP management OR NDIS plan.
+- as part of a GP chronic disease management OR NDIS plan.

-Evidence based exercises and individualised education is implemented in a graded manner to improve your ability to move and perform your daily tasks, decrease your pain and enable you to better manage your condition.
+Evidence based exercise and individualised education is implemented in a graded manner to improve your ability to move and perform your daily tasks, decrease your pain and enable you to better manage your condition.
+You can check out our current programs here.

 What should you expect?

-Initial Consultation: where you will discuss your medical and exercise history, physical capacity, expectations and goals.
-This establishes a snapshot at where you are at and enables EP, Gemma, to indicate a timeline for recovery.
+Initial Consultation- 45 minutes: You will discuss your medical history and exercise history, physical capacity, expectations and goals.
+This establishes a snapshot at where you are at and enables the EP to indicate a timeline for rehabilitation.

-Ongoing consultations: You will commence your personalised program specific to your condition.
-This may be a home exercise program, in clinic sessions or a combination of both.
+Ongoing consultations – 30-45 minutes: You will commence your personalised program specific to your condition(s).
+This may be a home exercise program, in clinic session or a combination of both.
+You will receive exercise technique feedback, education, troubleshooting and accountability.

-Review: A reassessment will occur around the 6-8 week mark to view your progress.
+Review 45 minutes : A reassessment will occur around the 6-8 week mark to view your progress.
+You will be able to compare your physical capacity to that of your initial consultation.

 What to wear to the consultation?

-Flat shoes or sneakers and comfortable clothing that enables you move your hips and legs freely.
-Please do not feel you have to turn up in exercise attire!
+Flat shoes/sneakers and comfortable clothing that enables you move your hips and legs freely.
+Please do not feel you have to turn up in exercise attire.